Merck/Line-of-Therapy-Algorithm/README.md

 * Line end reason (debugging information to see why the line has ended)
 * Line is Maintenance (a flag to indicate if the line if a maintenance therapy)
 * Line Treatment Naïve (a flag to indicate if previous regimen history was detected prior to the patient’s first index drug administration)
+* Flag for if drug addition exemption rule is triggered
+* Flag for if drug substitution exemption rule is triggered
+* Flag for if drug episode gap exemption rule is triggered
+* Flag for if regimen switch rule is triggered

 The script initial hardcoded parameters are: